NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

 The input disparity can be any of ``D.tif``, ``B.tif``, ``RD.tif``, or ``F.tif``. (:numref:`outputfiles` describes these.)

-Several quality metrics are supported.
+Two quality metrics are supported, for the moment.

 - Normalized cross-correlation (NCC).
 For each left aligned image pixel find the normalized cross-correlation between the patch of